TheHADILP/docker_retweet_bot/README.md

     twitter_bot
 ```

-## Twitter creds
+## Persistent Data Directory

+The ```twitter_bot``` directory gets mounted to the Docker Container and contains all the persistent files explained below:

+### twitter-creds
-Now you can set up the API access for your Twitter account on https://developer.twitter.com/en/apps
+You can set up the API access for your Twitter account on https://developer.twitter.com/en/apps

-Enter your API keys in the twitter-creds file:
+Enter your API credentials in the twitter-creds file:
 Put each item on a separate line and remove all quotes.
 ```
 "Consumer Key"